-A patent is an intangible asset that can be valuated as a software, a trademark or a company does.
-A patent provides its holder with a competitive advantage since it gives the right to prohibit the reproduction of the invention as long as it is in force.
-It is a proof of seriousness for external organizations and it shows the potential and quality of the company and the commitment of its leaders.
+A patent is an intangible asset that can be valuated in the same way as a software, a trademark, a company or a know-how.
+A patent provides its owner with a competitive advantage since it grants a monopoly and gives the right to prohibit the reproduction of the invention as long as it is in force.
+It is a proof of seriousness for external financial organizations.
+It shows the potential and quality of the company and the commitment of its leaders.

 With an accurate valuation, a patent may increase the value of your company and be a source of income.

-Why do a financial valuation study of a patent?
+Why carry out a financial valuation study of a patent?

-- strengthen its equity with a capital contribution of the patent
+- Strengthen equity with a capital contribution of the patent or patents;

-- reduce the risk of dilution in case of capital increase
+- Reduce the risk of dilution in case of fund raising;

 What are the assessment criteria taken into account as part of a valuation study?

-Brandon Valorisation considers various parameters in order to determine the value of a patent:
+Brandon Valorisation considers various parameters in order to determine the value of a patent, including:

 - Financial valuation study